-DHS EHS-CCP program continues to use the Infant and Toddler CLASS tools to measure teacher/child interaction to collect data for driving decisions for ongoing professional development..
-In-person CLASS observations are being planned for the spring of 2022 with all considerations of COVID-19.
-Moving into the 2022-2023 program year DHS EHS-CCP will consider all aspects of COVID-19 and community levels prior to making a determination of conducting classroom observations.
+DHS EHS-CCP program continues to use the Infant and Toddler CLASS tools to measure teacher/child interaction to collect data for driving decisions for ongoing professional development.
+In-person CLASS observations were conducted in the fall of 2022 with all considerations of COVID-19.
+Moving into the 2023-2024 program year, DHS EHS-CCP will consider all aspects of COVID-19 and community levels prior to making a determination of conducting classroom observations.

 The program continues the approach of six designated half-day professional development days held over the course of the program year to deliver high quality professional development.
 Child care service providers close the centers at noon for all staff (those in EHS-CCP classrooms and those in non-EHS-CCP classrooms when applicable) to attend specified four-hour trainings.
-Due to COVID-19, all half-days have been delivered virtually.
-Parents have been strongly supportive of the idea and plans are to continue theapproach in the 2022-2023 program year.
-Table 3 indicates the six half-day professional development days and topics presented and planned for the 2021-2022 program year.
+Due to COVID-19, all half-days have been delivered virtually during the 2022-2023 program year.
+Parents have been strongly supportive of the idea and plans are to continue the approach in the 2023-2024 program year.
+Table 3 indicates the six half-day professional development days and topics presented during the 2022-2023program year.